-The MMMA originated as a citizen's initiative petition, and was approved by the people of Michigan in December 2008.
+The MMMA originated as a citizen's initiative petition and was approved by the people of Michigan in November 2008.
 Kolanek, 491 Mich at 393.
-Its expressed purpose is to allow a "limited class of individuals the medical use of marijuana."
+Its expressed purpose is to allow a "limited class of individuals the medical use of marijuana . . . ."
 Id.
 The statute emphatically "does not create a general right for individuals to use and possess marijuana in Michigan."
-Id. at 394 (emphasis in original).
-Non-medical-related possession, manufacture, and delivery of the drug (and medical-related possession, manufacture, and delivery not in compliance with the MMMA) "remain punishable offenses under Michigan law."
-Id. (citing the specific state laws that criminalize the possession, manufacture, and delivery of marijuana).
-The MMMA is best viewed as an "exception to the Public Health Code's prohibition on the use of controlled substances by permitting the medical use of marijuana when carried out in accordance with the MMMA's provisions."
+Id. at 394.
+Nonmedical-related possession, manufacture, and delivery of the drug (and medical-related possession, manufacture, and delivery not in compliance with the MMMA) "remain punishable offenses under Michigan law."
+Id. and n 24 (citing the specific state laws that criminalize the possession, manufacture, and delivery of marijuana).
+The MMMA is best viewed as an "exception to the Public Health Code's prohibition on the use of controlled substances [that permits] the medical use of marijuana when carried out in accordance with the MMMA's provisions."
 Bylsma, 493 Mich at 27.
-The statute's protections are "limited to individuals suffering from serious or debilitating medical conditions or symptoms, to the extent that the individuals' marijuana use 'is carried out in accordance with the provisions of [the MMMA]."
-Kolanek, 491 Mich at 394, citing MCL 333.26427(a).
+The statute's protections are "limited to individuals suffering from serious or debilitating medical conditions or symptoms, to the extent that the individuals' marijuana use 'is carried out in accordance with the provisions of [the MMMA].'"
+Kolanek, 491 Mich at 394, quoting MCL 333.26427(a).

 Accordingly, proper analysis of the MMMA must focus on its overriding medical purpose.
-The ballot initiative enacted by the people specifically referenced "physician approved use of marijuana by registered patients with debilitating medical conditions including cancer, glaucoma, HIV, AIDS, hepatitis C, MS and other conditions as may be approved by the Department of Community Health."
-State Proposal 08-1 (November 2008).
-The subsequent statute enacting the initiative explicitly states the law's medical intentions ("an initiation of
+The ballot initiative approved by the people specifically referred to "physician approved use of marijuana by registered patients with debilitating medical conditions including cancer, glaucoma, HIV, AIDS, hepatitis C, MS and other conditions as may be approved by the Department of Community Health."
+Michigan Proposal 08-1 (November 2008); see Kolanek, 491 Mich at 393 n 22.
+The MMMA explicitly states in its title the law's medical intentions ("[a]n initiation of Legislation to allow under state law the medical use of marihuana . . . ."), and the MMMA makes explicit reference to its palliative, treatment-based goals throughout ("[m]odern medical research . . . has discovered beneficial uses for marihuana in treating or alleviating the pain, nausea, and other symptoms associated with a variety of debilitating medical conditions").